junxit/us-congress-bills-113/metadata.md

 - 2013-07-16 — Introduced in House
 - 2013-07-16 — Introduced in House
 - 2013-07-16 — Referred to the House Committee on Energy and Commerce.
+- 2013-07-19 — Referred to the Subcommittee on Energy and Power.
+- 2014-04-29 — Committee Consideration and Mark-up Session Held.
+- 2014-04-30 — Committee Consideration and Mark-up Session Held.
+- 2014-04-30 — Ordered to be Reported (Amended) by Voice Vote.
+- 2014-11-19 — Placed on the Union Calendar, Calendar No. 467.
+- 2014-11-19 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+113-627.
+- 2014-11-19 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+113-627.